 Through the years I've made THOUSANDS of wedding, groom's and special occasion cakes (literally) and it started to take a toll on me physically.
 At some point I decided to cut back on wedding cakes and open an online shop to give my sore back a break!

 I thought that my customers were going to be mostly DIY brides, but it quickly became obvious that professional cake decorators were right there too.
-I started making supplies, like unique silicone molds using items that I found in vintage shops, and I found that people used those for things like polymer clay and resin as well as for cake decorating.
+I started making supplies, like unique silicone molds using items that I found in vintage shops, and I found that people used those for things like polymer clay, soap, wax, and resin as well as for cake decorating.

 I enjoy talking to other decorators, and helping people who have never decorated a cake figure out what they need to make their ideas come to life.
 I only sell things that I've used personally, so I can give my customers guidance on what will and won't work.
 It's not unusual for me to refer someone to another shop if the products that I'm selling won't work for what they want to do.